chunned/spotufy/README.md

 ## Obtaining Genius.com API token
 Generating a Genius API access token is a similar process to Spotify but slightly less involved.
 Visit the [API Client management page](http://genius.com/api-clients), create a new API client, set the name and website to anything, then click **Generate Access Token**.

+Disclaimer: if you intend to use the GitHub Actions workflow for a public deployment, be aware that the LyricsGenius library for the Genius API is [only functional locally](https://github.com/johnwmillr/LyricsGenius/issues/220).

 # Features
 ## Backlog
 - Get artist new/upcoming releases